 The user interface is very simple — there are a series of large squares, which shows your available games.
 There’s a second set of smaller round buttons below the games with a Nintendo-curated blog feed, the eShop, a place to view and share screenshots, etc.

-That said, there are very few non-gaming apps available right now — with a recent update making Hulu an exception — and Nintendo hasn’t said when or if those features will make their way to the console.
+That said, there are very few non-gaming apps available right now — Hulu is the only current major streaming service — and Nintendo hasn’t said when or if those features will make their way to the console.
 Like the camera, their omission doesn’t feel like a huge loss.

 Most players already have a large number of devices — phone, tablet, laptop — on which to watch Netflix and YouTube.
 At the same time, with its sharp screen and third-party stand, the Switch would make a good personal viewing screen.

 The Nintendo Switch is not as powerful as the PlayStation 4, Xbox One, or a mid-tier gaming PC, but it doesn’t need to be.
 While you won’t get the latest, most technically astounding games, what we’ve seen on the Switch looks sharp and runs very well.
 The Switch outputs games at 720p in portable mode and runs at 1080p when connected to a television.
 In fact, due to the size of the screen and its sharpness, some games, such as The Legend of Zelda: Breath of the Wild, look better on the portable screen.
 While a certain number of games do feature a higher framerate when the console is docked, every game works in both modes and runs very well.